Series A Investment Thesis

 • Pipeline conversion below 15%: If the $22.5M pipeline fails to convert at meaningful rates by Q2 2026, it signals product-market fit is weaker than initial metrics suggest

-• Key customer churn: Loss of EY or the $995K ARR customer would reveal retention risk and reduce ARR below $1M — a material regression
+• Key customer churn: Loss of EY would reduce ARR significantly and reveal retention risk at the flagship account level — a material regression signal

 • Gross margin stagnation: If margins remain below 30% through H2 2026 despite revenue scale, the unit economics may not support a venture-scale outcome